powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 ### Premise:
 - The column width is computed for each column as the maximum width of all the substations on the column
 - The row height is computed for each row as the maximum height of all the substations on the row
-- each lines margin can be set with `LayoutParameters.setZoneLayoutSnakeLinePadding`
+- Snakeline lane dimensions (both horizontal and vertical) are set with `LayoutParameters.setZoneLayoutSnakeLinePadding`
 - each lines columns can be set with `LayoutParameters.setZoneLayoutSnakeLinePadding`

 Example: